 - Summarise the main trends, themes, concepts, and texts and contexts in the history of children’s and young adult’s literature

 - Evaluate the role children’s and young adult literature in education, children’s development, and culture generally

 - Demonstrate an ability to draft an effective piece of writing for a young audience

-- Develop and communicate ideas through collaboration and discussion with peers using formal academic writing
+- Develop and communicate ideas through collaboration, discussion with peers, and formal academic writing

 |Timetable||View the lecture timetable | View the full unit timetable|